About the impossibility to prove P=NP and the pseudo-randomness in NP: Abstract

 \section{Abstract}

 The relationship between the complexity classes \classP and \classNP is an unsolved question in the field of theoretical computer science.
 In this paper, we look at the link between the \classP - \classNP question and the {\it ``Deterministic''} versus {\it ``Non Deterministic''} nature of a problem, and more specifically at the temporal nature of the complexity within the \classNP class of problems.
 Let us remind that the \classNP class is called the class of {\it ``Non Deterministic Polynomial''} languages.
-Using the meta argument that results in Mathematics should be {\it ``time independent''} as they are reproducible, the paper shows that the \classP $\neq$ \classNP assertion is impossible to prove in the {\it a-temporal} framework of Mathematics.
-A similar argument based on randomness shows that the \classP = \classNP assertion is also impossible to prove, so that the \classP - \classNP problem turns out to be {\it ``unprovable''} in Mathematics.
-This is not an {\it undecidability} theorem, as undecidability points to the paradoxical nature of a proposition.
-In fact, this paper highlights the time dependence of the complexity for any \classNP problem, linked to some pseudo-randomness in its heart.
+Using the meta argument that results in Mathematics should be {\it ``time independent''} as they are reproducible, the paper shows that the \classP $\neq$ \classNP assertion is impossible to prove in the {\it a-temporal} framework of Mathematics. {\bf In a previous version of the report, we use a similar argument based on randomness to show that the \classP = \classNP assertion was also impossible to prove, but this part of the paper was shown to be incorrect.
+So, this version deleted it.} In fact, this paper highlights the time dependence of the complexity for any \classNP problem, linked to some pseudo-randomness in its heart.

 \keywords{Algorithm Complexity, Non Deterministic Languages, \classP $\! \! - \! \!$ \classNP problem, 3-CNF-SAT problem}